kairosity/mp2-tunnel-focus/testing.md

 - ## saveTimeButton() & saveTimeToTask()

 __FUNCTION(S) SUMMARY:__ The saveTimeButton first listens for a click event on the saveButton to save the currently timed time into two different task object properties as well as updating the time based elements in the DOM.

 This function first checks whether or not time is 'playing' and if it is, it stops it.
 Then it hides the pause button and adds the play button.
 This was important because it is not unreasonable to think that a user might not pause the timer before deciding to save it.

 An alert then asks whether the user is sure that they want to stop timing and save the time.
 If they confirm that they do, this function calls on the saveTimeToTask() function, passing in the id connected with the title of the task currently sitting in the timer seat.
 As the DOM ids are perfectly synced with the task ids - this allows me to pass that time data directly into the two task time properties: totalTimeFocusedOnTask & totalTimeFocusedOnTaskLongForm.
 It uses a Timer method: Timer.convertSecondsToTime to create the data that goes into the totalTimeFocusedOnTaskLongForm property.

 The saveTimeToTask() function then saves those changes to localStorage.
 And the saveTimeButton() function goes on to change the DOM time elements with updated task time data.

-    The saveTimeToTask function also performs different time saving calculations depending on which timer is being used.
-For the timers it minuses the full amount of time passed in seconds from either 900 or 1500, otherwise it calculates the stopwatch time in seconds.
+The saveTimeToTask function also calls upon the two countdown15TimeToAdd() & countdown25TimeToAdd() functions previously detailed to help it to add the correct amount of time to the associated task.

 When it has determined the amount of time in seconds to add to the task, it then uses timer.convertSecondsToTime to convert that to a long form time that is stored on the task object and displayed before each task in the task list.

 - ## alarmToggle()